 He has an active practice representing senior executives and advises numerous high-profile business leaders in Silicon Valley and nationwide.

 Mr. Yaffe is widely recognized as one of the country’s leading benefits and compensation attorneys.
-In 2014, the Daily Journal named him one of the 100 Most Influential Lawyers in California.
+In 2014 and 2017, the Daily Journal named him one of the 100 Most Influential Lawyers in California.
 He was a key member of the deal team recognized by the Daily Journal with a 2016 California Lawyer Attorneys of the Year award for innovative work on behalf of Broadcom Corporation in its acquisition by Avago Technologies.
 Mr. Yaffe is annually ranked in Chambers USA’s prestigious Band 1, where client commentators said in a recent edition, “there’s nobody better in the business” and “his strengths are his professionalism, his unbiased perspective, his knowledge of California employment law and his communication skills with his clients.”